SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

    For certain use cases it is (at this point in time) already possible to configure the system using the provided user interfaces to solve specific applications.

 2. Additionally you can now create another app (e.g. named “CSK_Application_Name”).
-From this app you can use the provided functionalities of the modules.
+In this app you can use the provided functionalities of the modules.
 If needed, this app can include a customized user interface with bindings to the provided CROWNs of the modules (or even implement UIs of modules into the application specific UI).

 3. By default, when you add the [CSK_Module_SensorAppOverview](https://github.com/SICKAppSpaceCodingStarterKit/CSK_Module_SensorAppOverview) app to your working directory, you get an automatically generated UI that is displayed when you connect to the device IP via a browser (e.g. "http://192.168.0.1").
 This enables you to easily switch between the different user interfaces such as the specific module UI or your customized user interface.